Instructions for Candidates

 Who is eligible to participate?

-Any prospective summer or fall graduate who has filed a degree application is eligible and encouraged to participate in the commencement ceremony.
+Any prospective spring or summer 2026 graduate who has filed a degree application is eligible and encouraged to participate in the commencement ceremony.

-Please consult with the Student Academic Services office of your college/school for instructions on filing a petition to graduate.
+Please consult with the Student Academic Services office of your school/college for instructions on filing a petition to graduate.

 How do I order commencement announcements?